lezer-parser/website/site/docs/guide/index.md

 earlier will take precedence over those that appear later, meaning that if they return a token, the others will not be tried.

-It is also possible define external [specialization](#token-specialization) logic.
+It is also possible to define external [specialization](#token-specialization) logic.
 With a directive like this, the given function (`specializeIdent`) will be called every time an `identifier` token is read, and can return either a replacement